xLightsSequencer/xLights/README.txt

    -- bug (keithsw) Fix video effect start time bug.
    -- enh (keithsw) Allow VU Meter to use Papagayo layer 0 as a timing track -- bug (keithsw) Fix GIF handling of animated gifs where first frame is not full size ... ie it has an offset.
-   -- bug (chrisD)  Fix rounding issue leading to unwanted gap between spirals -- bug (gil)     Fix model staying highlighted when removed from group.
+   -- bug (cjd)  Fix rounding issue leading to unwanted gap between spirals -- bug (gil)     Fix model staying highlighted when removed from group.
 Fixes #707.
    -- bug (gil)     Prevent creation of unnecessary layer when promoting effects from only 1 strand.
    -- bug (gil)     Fix exception when opening Lyric Dialog.
 Fixes #710.